redcross/smoke-alarm-portal/INSTALL.md

         $ sudo apt-get install nodejs
         $ sudo apt-get install npm

-   On Max OSX, use the Macintosh installer which can be downloaded from https://nodejs.org/download/.
-This will install both node and npm.
+   On Max OSX, use the Macintosh installer which can be downloaded from https://nodejs.org/download/, to install both node and npm.
+In Terminal, run:

-   On Terminal, run:

         $ sudo npm install npm -g
         $ sudo np

 3. Install PostgreSQL, at least version 9.2 (to support `JSON` column type).

+   On Debian:

         $ sudo apt-get install postgresql-9.4  # for example